 Sensitivity analysis is used to assess the change in value of the Credit Union's financial instruments against a range of incremental basis point changes in interest rates over a twelve month period.
 Interest rate shock analysis is calculated in a similar manner to sensitivity analysis but involves a more significant change of 100 basis points or greater in interest rates.
 Sensitivity analysis and interest rate shock analysis are calculated on a monthly basis and are reported to the ALCO committee.
-Based on current differences between financial assets and financial liabilities as at year-end, the Credit Union estimates that an immediate and sustained 100 basis point increase in interest rates would increase net interest income by \$1,796 (2020 - \$2,186) over the next 12 months while an immediate and sustained 100 basis point decrease in interest rate would decrease net interest income by \$878 (2020 - \$177) over the next 12 months.
+Based on current differences between financial assets and financial liabilities as at year-end, the Credit Union estimates that an immediate and sustained 100 basis point increase in interest rates would increase net interest income by \$528 (2021 - \$1,796) over the next 12 months while an immediate and sustained 100 basis point decrease in interest rates would decrease net interest income by \$648 (2021 - \$878) over the next 12 months.